 As a bonus, we had a raw food cooking class during Ashtanga yoga teacher training.
 We didn’t actually make anything ourselves but the cook showed how everything is done and obviously, we got to sample the dishes.

-During the teacher training, I haven’t had time for cooking so this gave me some inspiration now when I can start making my own food again.
-I have been considering buying a Vitamix or something similar since my blender is lacking horsepower and making a raw food cake base can sometimes be tricky.
+Lately, I haven’t had time for cooking so this gave me some inspiration now when I can start making my own food again.
+I have been considering buying a Vitamix or something similar since my blender is lacking horsepower and making raw food cakes can be a bit tricky.

 Raw Pasta Pesto